 You can try leaving him alone for two hours after your Pom moves past those first few weeks and becomes two months old.
-This should normally be plenty of time before he has the urge to visit the bathroom, but will also give him time to explore his surroundings and gain a little independence.
+This should normally be plenty of time before he has the urge to visit the bathroom, but it will also give him time to explore his surroundings and gain a little independence.

 Once your Pomeranian approaches adulthood, you may not have to deliberately leave him alone as he’ll slowly be gaining some independence.
 Four hours is the ideal number of hours to let him be alone, and if he has a good temperament and is well potty-trained, you can even consider stretching this out a little more.

 Once your Pomeranian is a complete adult in every way, you should be able to leave him alone to enjoy his own company for 6-8 hours without any concerns.
-He’ll be very self-aware regarding when and where he should make use of the bathroom.
+He’ll be very self-aware regarding when and where he should use the bathroom.
 He’ll also feel happy and independent whenever he’s left alone.

 Regardless of how happy and content he may appear, even after the 8-hour point, never leave him alone for over eight hours.
-Even if your Pom doesn’t show any symptoms of bladder issues or separation anxiety, he’s in need of your guidance and social contact.
-Unless you have given him an exceptional amount of training, NEVER leave him alone for more than the stipulated eight hours.
+Even if your Pom doesn’t show any bladder issues or separation anxiety symptoms, he needs your guidance and social contact.

 Caring For a Pomeranian While Working

-Life doesn’t always go according to plan and there will be times when you have zero choice but to leave your Pomeranian home alone for over eight hours.
+Life doesn’t always go according to plan, and there will be times when you have zero choice but to leave your Pomeranian home alone for over eight hours.
 This creates a challenge for both you and your dog to face.
-The positive news is that Pomeranians are listed as being among the wisest and fastest learning dogs in the world.
+The positive news is that Pomeranians are listed as among the world’s wisest and fastest-learning dogs.
 Even if he must be alone for over eight hours, he’ll cope because of the extra training you have given him.
 Taking care of a puppy while working takes lots of planning.